 Are Earnest Loans considered "Student Loans" for tax purposes?

 Yes!
-Earnest loans are considered student loans for federal tax purposes.
-If you’re a current Earnest client, you may receive tax documents from Earnest if you paid interest on a student loan refinance, private student loan, received at least $600 in bonuses/incentives, or have discharged debt from us.
-Note that you may or may not be eligible for interest deduction depending on your individual tax situation.
-You should consult your tax advisor for more information.
-Below you can find the most commonly asked questions for the upcoming tax season.
+The majority of Earnest loans are considered student loans for federal tax purposes.
+If you’re a current Earnest client, you may receive a tax document(s) if you paid interest on a qualified student loan refinance or private student loan, received at least $600 in bonuses/incentives, or have discharged debt from us.
+Depending on your financial situation, you may or may not be eligible for a tax deduction.
+We recommend you consult your tax advisor for more information.
+Below, you can find the most commonly asked questions during tax season.

 What are the 1098-E, 1099-MISC, and 1099-C forms?